Kukks/DotNut/README.md

 ## What is Cashu?

 Cashu is a free and open-source Chaumian e-cash system built for Bitcoin.
-It offers near-perfect privacy for users and can serve as an excellent cusotdial scaling solution.
+It offers near-perfect privacy for users and can serve as an excellent custodial scaling solution.
 DotNut provides a full-featured C# client library for interacting with Cashu mints.

 ## Installation